Masures associated with split Kac-Moody groups over valued fields: Kac--Moody algebras

 \begin{Remark} Note that non-free and non-cofree roots system appear naturally.
 For example, the functor $\cK\mapsto \mathrm{SL}_2(\cK[t,t^{-1}])$ (where $\cK$ is a field) is a Kac--Moody group associated with the Kac--Moody data $(\begin{psmallmatrix} 2 & -2\\ -2& 2\end{psmallmatrix},\Z,\Z,2,2)$ (see \cite[Example 7.85]{marquis2018introduction}).
 The functor $\cK\mapsto \mathrm{SL}_2(\cK[t,t^{-1}])\rtimes \cK^*$ is associated with a free but non cofree Kac--Moody data.

 In this paper, we only consider free Kac--Moody data.
-Without this assumption, the theory could be very different, since, for example, the vectorial chambers of the standard apartment could be reduced to $\{0\}$ (this is the case of the Kac--Moody data of affine $\mathrm{SL}_2$ above).
-However, if $\cS$ is a non-free Kac--Moody data, the associated Kac--Moody group $\fG$ embeds in a Kac--Moody group $\fG'$ associated with a free Kac--Moody data, by \cite[Proposition 7.66]{marquis2018introduction}.
+Without this assumption, the theory could be very different, since, for example, the vectorial chambers of the standard apartment could be reduced to $\{0\}$ (this is the case of the Kac--Moody datum of affine $\mathrm{SL}_2$ above).
+However, if $\cS$ is a non-free Kac--Moody datum, the associated Kac--Moody group $\fG$ embeds in a Kac--Moody group $\fG'$ associated with a free Kac--Moody datum, by \cite[Proposition 7.66]{marquis2018introduction}.
 If $\cF$ is a valued field, we can then study $\fG(\cF)$ via its action on the masure of $\fG'(\cF)$. \end{Remark}

 Let $Q$ be the free $\Z$-module $\bigoplus_{i\in I} \Z\alpha_i$.
 It is called the \textbf{root lattice} of $\cS$.
 Let $Q^\vee=\sum_{i\in I}\Z\alpha_i^\vee$.
 We define $\htt:Q\rightarrow \Z$ by $\htt(\sum_{i\in I} n_i\alpha_i)=\sum_{i\in I} n_i$ , for $(n_i)\in \Z^I$.